projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 #.
 Install ACRN using Ubuntu 16.04 or 18.04 as its Service VM.

-   .. important:: Need instructions from deleted document (using ubuntu
+   .. important:: Need instructions from deleted document (using Ubuntu
       as SOS)

 #.
 Make the acrn-kernel using the `kernel_config_uefi_sos